This article contains affiliate links. We may earn a small commission if you purchase via these links.

 Now, this American brand has deep roots in the optics industry and is by far a world-leading brand that has a huge consumer base that's unrivaled by even the best-of-the-best optics manufacturers to date.
 Their engineers, expert glass-men, and master scientists deliver some of the world's most memorable and currently popular scopes there have ever been and will be.

-If you’ve got the cash in any price range – low, medium, or high, Leupold will be on the lips of many hunters’ top recommendations.
+If you've got the cash in any price range - low, medium, or high, Leupold will be on the lips of many hunters' top recommendations, or even just those linking for a scope for their rimfire plinking rifle.

 This underdog optics company has some of the greatest high-end products in the market today.
 Although they're not as well known as other competing brands in the same category, their optics speak for themselves.